 Before I get into this guide, here's a rundown of my favorite tours and experiences in Minca.

 - Ciudad Perdida Trek - Perhaps the most fulfilling trekking experience in Colombia.
 Trek to "The Lost City" in the Sierra Nevada, an archaeological site built some 650 years before even Machu Picchu!

 - Birdwatching Tour - Minca is world-famous for its wildlife, especially its birds.
 Let a local show you the best spots to photograph and spot beautiful tropical birds like toucans and hummingbirds.

 - Minca Full Day Tour - The best-rated tour in town which covers all the highlights in one day.
 Includes waterfalls and cacao plantation tours.

 Where is the Ear of the World Waterfall in Minca?

 This Minca waterfall is located just 1 mile (1.7 km) from the white church in the center of Minca.
 You'll find it at the end of a very short jungle trail that darts into the forest off "Cerro Kennedy Oriente", which is the same road leading to the Marinka Waterfalls.

-Although this waterfall isn’t well-signed, it is easy to find if you know where to look.
-The below Google maps pin is updated and accurate and will lead you directly to the waterfall.
+Although this waterfall isn't well-signed, it is easy to find if you know where to look.
+The above Google maps pin is updated and accurate and will lead you directly to the waterfall.

 How to Get To this Minca Waterfall